Chirudc/Chirudc/README.md

 💡 Passionate about **Data Science, Analytics, and Big Data**

 Data is key to business success, and I specialize in unlocking its full potential through analysis, engineering, and visualization.
-With expertise in Power BI, Python, and SQL, I transform complex datasets into actionable insights and build robust data pipelines.
+With expertise in Power BI, Advanced Excel, Python, and SQL, I transform complex datasets into actionable insights and build robust data pipelines.
 Completed a Postgraduate Diploma in Artificial Intelligence, I’m expanding my skills in machine learning and AI-driven solutions.
 I am passionate about leveraging data to drive informed decision-making and business growth.

 ---